 Mixing in stereo

 Let’s for now settle on mixing music in stereo.
-Assume that the material was brought from a random professional music mixing and mastering studio and you know nothing about it.
+Assume that the material was brought from a random dance music mixing and you know nothing about it.
 So what a mixing and mastering engineer should start with?

 Before listening to the music piece for the first time, you can simply slide all faders to zero and adjust the balance as the track plays.
 At this point, you are getting familiar with the material – nothing more.
 But after the first listening, you have to shape an image of the result you would like to achieve through mixing by using all available technologies.
 The simplest of characteristics (like genre, tempo or melody) will give you a clue about the general sound.